-Even in a time of remote or hybrid teaching, the literary signposts introduced in Kylene Beers’ and Bob Probst’s Notice & Note can support improved comprehension.
+The literary signposts introduced in Kylene Beers’ and Bob Probst’s Notice & Note support improved comprehension.

-Kylene and Bob developed the signposts through research into commonly taught texts in the intermediate and middle grades.
-They located six moves fiction authors make frequently among these popular books.
+Through research, they located six moves fiction authors make frequently in commonly taught intermediate and middle grade texts.
 These features were highly noticeable and, upon reflection, offer readers something that helps them connect deeply with texts.
 “We think that these signposts show up in novels,” write Kylene and Bob, “because they show up in the world.”

-The signposts also lend themselves to robust discussion in any learning situation because of their combination of conceptual simplicity and the depth and profundity they bring to a reader’s analysis of a text.
-That makes them ideal for small groups, online book clubs, and one-to-one interactions with students.
-The signposts are
+The signposts lend themselves to robust discussion in any learning situation because of their combination of conceptual simplicity and the depth and profundity they bring to a reader’s analysis of a text.
+It makes them ideal for small groups, online book clubs, and one-to-one interactions with students.
+The signposts are:

 - Contrasts and Contradictions: Sharp differences between what we expect characters to do, and what they actually do